MewX/Psiphon3-for-Linux/README.md

 - update server list first

+run these commands:

     cd pyclient
     python update.py

+- run proxy

-- run proxy, you will see `Your SOCKS proxy is now running at 127.0.0.1:1080`
+run these commands, and you will see `Your SOCKS proxy is now running at 127.0.0.1:1080`:

     python psi_client.py

 - set proxy configuration in apps (Android Studio for example)

+run these commands:

     select "SOCKS"
     fill "Address" and "Port"